yeonghuiHwang/yeonghuiHwang/README.md

 > "Exploring the frontiers of AI and Deep Learning"

 ### 🧑‍💻 About Me
 Hello!
-I'm a researcher focused on AI and Deep Learning.
+I'm a researcher focused on AI, Deep Learning, Computer Vision, and Natural Language Processing
-- 🎯 Passionate about Deep Learning and AI Development
+- 🎯 Passionate about Deep Learning, AI Development, Computer Vision, and NLP
+- 🔬 Currently researching at Vision & Image Processing Lab, Sejong University (2023.05 ~ Present)
-- 🌱 Currently exploring cutting-edge AI technologies
+- 🌱 Exploring cutting-edge AI technologies in both Vision and Language domains
 - 💡 Enthusiastic about learning new technologies

 ### 🛠 Tech Stack